Ariosto (novel)

 Ariosto is a novel by Chelsea Quinn Yarbro published in 1980.

-Plot summary
+Plot

 Ariosto is a novel that takes place partly in an alternate universe where Italia Federata is ruled by the Medicis, and partly in a fantasy world in the mind of a fictionalized version of Ludovico Ariosto.

 Reception

 Greg Costikyan reviewed Ariosto in Ares Magazine #3 and commented that "Ariosto is well-written in a style that preserves the elan of the Renaissance without intruding greatly on the story.
 If you are as tired as I am of innumerable repetitive stories of valiant princes and heroic barbarians, you'll want to pick up a copy."

+Ariosto was nominated for the 1981 World Fantasy Award.

+It was nominated for a Locus Award for Best Fantasy Novel.

-John O'Neill from Black Gate noted that Ariosto was "nominated for the World Fantasy Award [and] was also nominated for the Balrog Award, and placed 11th in the Locus poll for best Best Fantasy Novel of the year."
+John O'Neill from Black Gate reports that it was also nominated for a Balrog Award.